 However, in a growth-driven society many businesses, especially in the FX industry, often concentrate on the new: new markets, clients, services.

-	Looking forward FX brokers should be starting to think about more about how to ethically and sustainably use marketing to not only attract new customers but to retain their existing ones.
+Looking forward FX brokers should be starting to think more about how to ethically and sustainably use marketing to not only attract new customers but to retain their existing ones.

 Relationship marketing is a growingly popular disciple that can be defined as fundamentally promise-keeping processes that aim to maintain and enhance the relationship between a business and its customers.
 The idea is that through strategic, long-term thinking and focusing on nurturing the relationships with customers, retention will grow and churn will decrease.

 Each broker should always treat their clients with respect by providing a fair dealing environment as traders will, in the end, start to recognise when they are being treated poorly from tricks such as asymmetric slippage, skewing against limit orders and toward stops, unnecessary fees, etc.

 Many brokers have unfortunately fallen into this trap only to see their account growth slow, volumes drop, and in the worst cases regulator fines accumulate.
 In the FX world, everyone knows that a bad reputation is the start of the end.

 Therefore, it's paramount for brokers to define and communicate their offer clearly - then keep to actually their promise!
 Below is a list of three relationship marketing strategies that are essential to consider and implement to ensure long-term success for your retail brokerage.

 Customer loyalty is a well-known outcome of relationship marketing strategies and can be defined as: